About the role requirements

 - The British Association for Behavioural and Cognitive Psychotherapies (BABCP) - Accredited membership.

-- The British Association for Counselling and Psychotherapy (BACP) - Registered Member MBACP (Accred)
+- The British Association for Counselling and Psychotherapy (BACP) - Registered Member MBACP or MBCAP (Accred.)

 - British Psychoanalytic Council (BPC) - Under a member institution - Practitioners become registrants of the BPC through their membership of one of their member institutions.
 They do not have a category for individual membership.